-Thank you to James Hildreth and to the Strout family collection for their contributions to this page.
+Thank you for the contributions to this page from James Hildreth and from the Strout family collection.

 During the history of the town of York, there have been eight post offices.

 Briefly, the history of these eight is as follows:

 1. Brixham post office opened on 14 February 1898 and closed on 30 June 1903.

 2. Cape Neddick post office was established on 28 February 1825 and is still operating.